amilich/tock/doc/Mutable_References.md

 dangling pointers.

 Borrowing is the Rust mechanism to allow references to memory.
-Similarly references in C++ and other languages, borrows makes it possible to efficiently pass large structures by passing pointer rather than copying the entire structure.
+Similar to references in C++ and other languages, borrows makes it possible to efficiently pass large structures by passing pointers rather than copying the entire structure.
 The Rust compiler, however, limits borrows so that they cannot create race conditions, which are caused by concurrent writes or concurrent reads and writes to